maubanel/UE5-CPP-Functions-Templates-Classes/vanilla-functions/README.md

 ##### `Step 11.`\|`UECPPFTC`| :large_blue_diamond: :small_blue_diamond:

 In C++, the return statement is used to return a value from a function.
 The value returned by the function can be of any data type, including built-in types and user-defined types.
 The return value must return the type specified by the function.
 So in this case we are return the result of subtracing `Damage` from `Health`.
+So this is in our function definition.
+We also in **main()** need to add an integer representing our `Health` percentage that starts at `100`.
+Then we take the return from `DoDamage()`and put it in the health variable.
+The damage parameter is passed at `10` so it should return `90` to health when called.

 ![return Damage - Health](images/returnInt.png)